Announcements

 Prof. Shivanand Kanavi, National Institute of Advanced Studies, Bengaluru, has been kind to share his article on “Hawking, God and the Big Bang” penned by him when Prof. Stephen Hawking, eminent British theoretical physicist and cosmologist, turned 50 in 1992.
 Prof. Kanavi’s narrative was inspired by Hawking’s best-selling “A Brief History of Time” entailing God and how the Universe came into being.
 The article is a tribute to Prof. Hawking’s perspectives on cosmology and its possible relation to its Creator.

-My friend Prof. T. Venkatesh, Director of Mathematical Sciences Institute, Belagavi, being mathematician himself and promoter of maths education, has written “The Evolution of Mathematical Thought: Paradoxes and Paradigm Shifts”.
+Prof. T. Venkatesh, Director of Mathematical Sciences Institute, Belagavi, being mathematician himself and promoter of maths education, has written “The Evolution of Mathematical Thought: Paradoxes and Paradigm Shifts”.
 He compares and contrasts with critical perspectives on how mathematics was and is pursued.

 We have a special article “Living and Non-living in the Quantum World” by Dr. Mundur V .N.
 Murthy, Professor at the Institute of Mathematical Sciences, Chennai, who examines the role of the underlying fundamental laws of Quantum Field Theory in forming living and non-living matter.